 Where we as a company strive to continually improve is around parental leave: demystifying the leave policy process and all of the paperwork involved, as well as constantly monitoring the industry benchmarks to ensure Hershey employees (both mothers and fathers) have the support to take the critical time caring for family.
 All of this helps alleviate the burden on women.

 When There are Nine

 Ruth Bader Ginsburg famously said she would feel there were enough women on the Supreme Court when there were nine women.
-Because there is less than 10 percent female representation among Fortune 500 CEOs, the importance of Michele Buck's leadership as both CEO and Chairman of the Board is not lost on me.
-Nor is the significance of new Walgreens CEO Rosalind Brewer becoming the second Black female CEO of a Fortune 500 company (and the only current sitting one) this very month.
+Because there is only seven percent female representation among Fortune 500 CEOs, the importance of Michele Buck's leadership as both CEO and Chairman of the Board is not lost on me.
+Nor is the significance of new Walgreen’s CEO Rosalind Brewer becoming the second Black female CEO of a Fortune 500 company (and the only current sitting one) this very month.

 This Women's History Month, I feel supported that Hershey leads the industry paying U.S. salaried women and people of color an aggregated dollar for dollar with male colleagues, and we're not stopping there.
 I feel optimistic that we've implemented the Pathways Project to help increase retention and promotion of women and people of color.
 I feel proud that I can bring my full self to work, driving growth with both our business and our people.